History of deaf education: Pedro Ponce de Leon, a Spanish Benedictine monk

 During the mid-sixteenth century brothers Pedro and Francisco Fernandez Velasco y Tovar, were sent to live in a monastery by the name of Ona where they were under the guidance of Pedro Ponce de Leon.
 The two brothers belonged to one of the wealthiest and most powerful families in Spain.
 At that time, the noble families sent their disabled children to monasteries because it was believed that the children's disabilities were directly related to the sins of the parents.
 For this reason, the families hid their children because they were ashamed.
 During this time ten percent of children born to noble families were deaf.
 This was because noble families in Spain during this time married their blood relatives to keep the wealth within the family.
 The Velasco boys were placed under the care of Ponce because of their attachment to him when they arrived at the monastery.
 Ponce himself had become attached to the boys and decided to educate them.
 Many critics credit Ponce with being the first person to educate the deaf, but it is stated by Van Cleve in Deaf History Unveiled that he was in fact not the first person to educate the deaf but the first person to teach the deaf to speak.
 He then argues that a monk from La Estrella, whose name is not given, is the first person that should be credited with educating the deaf.
 Contrastingly in the History of Deaf People written by Per Eriksson, he credits St. John of Beverley with being the first person to educate the deaf.
 St. John was the bishop of York, England around 700 A.D.
-He is considered to be the first to disagree with Aristotle's opinion of a deaf person's ability to learn.
+He is considered the first to disagree with Aristotle's opinion of a deaf person's ability to learn.